This information should not be relied upon as legal or professional advice. Read the disclaimer.

 • In the first instance the complaint should be raised directly with the organisation involved using their internal complaints procedure (if one exists).

-• If the issue is unresolved, the next step could be independent redress, eg via an Ombudsman where one exists.
+• If the issue is unresolved, the next step could be independent redress, for example, via an ombudsman where one exists.

 • Some businesses may belong to a professional association (for example, the Federation of Master Builders) which may provide an Alternative Dispute Resolution service.

 • As a last resort, homeowners may resort to legal action to resolve disputes.
 Constituents considering this route should seek professional legal advice.
 The Advicenow website has information on legal aid and assistance.
-There is also a Commons Library briefing: Legal help: where to go and how to pay.
+There is also a Commons Library briefing on Legal help: where to go and how to pay.

 Complaints about the home buying and selling process